stefanofa/awesome/TOPICS.md

 *   [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

-## design-systems

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 ## design-tokens

 *   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more